Houliang-Zhou/SGCN/README.md

 # Multi-Modal Diagnosis of Alzheimer's Disease using Interpretable Graph Convolutional Networks
  A preliminary implementation of the multi-modal sparse interpretable GCN framework (SGCN) for the detection of Alzheimer's disease (AD).
 In our experimentation, SGCN learned the sparse regional importance probability to find signature regions of interest (ROIs), and the connective importance probability to reveal disease-specific brain network connections.

+## Note
+The latest version of implementation is coming.

 ## Usage
 ### Setup
 The whole implementation is built upon [PyTorch](https://pytorch.org) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/)